pjtunstall/0-shell/README.md

 ## What is this?

 A simple shell written in Rust. `0-shell` is one of the 01-Edu projects.
-According to [the brief](https://github.com/01-edu/public/tree/master/subjects/0-shell), it should implement at least the following ten commands:
+According to [the brief](https://github.com/01-edu/public/tree/master/subjects/0-shell), it should implement at least the following eleven commands, five built-in and six external--see below regarding this distinction:

+Built-in:

 - echo
+- exit
 - cd
+- pwd
+- `Ctrl + D`

+External:

 - ls, including the flags -l, -a and -F
-- pwd
 - cat
 - cp
 - rm, including the flag -r
 - mv
 - mkdir
-- exit

-It should handle program interrupt with `Ctrl + D`.
-We're also told that these commands "need to be implemented from scratch, without calling any external binaries."

-Somewhat unclear to me is the following paragraph:
+We're told that these commands "need to be implemented from scratch, without calling any external binaries."
+Related, but somewhat unclear to me is the following paragraph:

 > Through the 0-shell you will get to the core of the Unix system and explore an important part of this system’s API which is the process creation and synchronization.
 Executing a command inside a shell implies creating a new process, which execution and final state will be monitored by its parents processes.
 This set of functions will be the key to success for your project.

-It's my understanding that a normal shell would itself handle `cd`, `exit`, `pwd`, `echo`, and `Ctr + D` (built-in commands), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv` (external commands).
+It's my understanding that a normal shell would itself handle `cd`, `exit`, `pwd`, `echo`, and `Ctr + D` (built-in commands), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
 I'm guessing this paragraph is a relic of the task as it was originally conceived, before commit 9e308f2: "fix(0shell): remove mandatory use of low-level system calls and make it bonus".
 An alternative possibility is that the authors intended to make a distinction between internal and external binaries, and have us spawn a new process for any of the commands that I've labeled external; but this seems less likely.

 ## Regarding the name